saminsoolee/hyperapp-starterkit/README.md

 **Screenshots:**
 1. Can be found in the restaurant-screenshots
 	a.
-Folder will contain: Desktop, iPad, and Mobile view of the website.
+Folder will contain: Desktop and iPad view of the website.